Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Calendula brings sunshine and a helping hand to your zinnia bed.
 This cheerful bloomer thrives in full sun with well-drained soil.
 But calendula’s benefits extend beyond its sunny disposition.
 It attracts ladybugs, hoverflies, and other beneficial predators, creating a natural pest patrol that keeps unwanted visitors away from your zinnias.

 Calendula is super easy to start from seed too!
-Choose from winter sowing methods or simply sow them directly outdoors once all danger of frost has passed.
+Choose from the winter sowing method or simply sow them directly outdoors once all danger of frost has passed.

-Their bright blooms not only add pops of color and interest around your zinnias, but also extend the blooming season, offering a vibrant display from summer well into fall.
+Their bright blooms not only add pops of color and interest around your zinnias, but also extend the blooming season, offering a gorgeous display from summer well into fall.

 Cosmos (Cosmos bipinnatus)

-Cosmos bring a touch of whimsy to your zinnia bed, perfectly complementing the bolder blooms with their airy grace.
-These sun worshippers (full sun is best) thrive in well-drained soil.
+Cosmos bring a touch of cottage garden whimsy to your zinnia bed, perfectly complementing the bolder blooms with their airy grace.
+These sun loving flowers thrive in well-drained soil.
 Beyond their appearance, cosmos acts as a magnet for bees, butterflies, and other pollinators.

 This ensures optimal pollination for your zinnias, guaranteeing bountiful blooms throughout the season.
 And for those who appreciate visual interest, the light and airy foliage of cosmos adds a touch of texture to zinnia borders, creating a truly stunning combination.